junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Placed on the Union Calendar, Calendar No. 46.
 - 2007-03-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-28, Part III.
 - 2007-03-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-28, Part III.
+- 2007-04-19 — Supplemental report filed by the Committee on Energy and Commerce, H. Rept.
+110-28, Part IV.
+- 2007-04-19 — Supplemental report filed by the Committee on Energy and Commerce, H. Rept.
+110-28, Part IV.
+- 2007-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-04-25 — Considered as unfinished business. (consideration: CR H4108)
+- 2007-04-25 — Considered under suspension of the rules. (consideration: CR H4083-4101)
+- 2007-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+493.
+- 2007-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-25 — Mr. Miller, George moved to suspend the rules and pass the bill, as amended.
+- 2007-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 261). (text: CR H4083-4094)
+- 2007-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 261).(text: CR H4083-4094)